 Before you make the long-term decision to invest in a rooftop solar system, it is important to understand the costs that are associated with solar panel installations and what you might expect to pay out-of-pocket.

 How to Choose a Contractor

 Selecting the right contractor is one of the most important decisions you’ll need to make when installing a generating system.
-To help safeguard you, any solar added at your home must be reviewed and approved before you use or connect to the IID power grid.
 Below are some tips to help you make an informed decision: